Kay Musical Instrument Company: Kay basses

 In 1937, Kay began to produce a 3/4 size upright bass, which is widely believed to be their Concert or C-1 bass.
 Like their guitar manufacturing, the basses were hand crafted by skilled craftsmen using special ordered machinery.
 They even had a hot stamping machine that could emboss the trademark KAY cursive script.

 After the dissolve of Kay/Valco in 1968, the Engelhardt-Link Company bought the upright bass and cello lines at the asset auction in 1969, and continue to produce the same instrument lines until today.
 Manufactured in Elk Grove Village, Illinois, Engelhardt basses and cellos are sturdy instruments, widely used by students and touring professionals.
 The ES9 Swingmaster bass (formerly the Kay S9 Swingmaster), is highly thought-of by jazz, swing, and bluegrass musicians.
-In August of 2019 Upton Bass String Instrument Company purchased the bass and cello-making equipment, formerly owned by Kay, from Engelhardt-Link.
+In August 2019 Upton Bass String Instrument Company purchased the bass and cello-making equipment, formerly owned by Kay, from Engelhardt-Link.